rayaan01/lfs/README.md

 ## LFS - High Performance Key Value Storage Engine

-#### Storage
+### Storage

 Records are written to an append-only binary file (AOF) and in-memory hash-tables are used for indexing records.
+Hash tables keep track of the offset of a record for a given key allowing for fast access.

 Data is stored in the following format: